We believe our support for your SIU experience should begin immediately.

 Your Orientation Leaders will help facilitate your orientation day activities.
 Meetings with your academic advisor and financial aid counselors will also be available.
 You will also meet with faculty and staff members from your college and other campus departments, current SIU students, and other new students attending New Student Orientation.

 Learn about resources that make "unparalleled access" more than just a phrase.
 No matter your background or your career ambition, we have what you need to fit into the academic and social environment of SIU.
-And because SIU is an important part of the community, you'll learn what the city of Carbondale has to offer, and how you can fit into the civic community.
+Because SIU is an important part of the community, you'll learn what the city of Carbondale has to offer, and how you can fit into the civic community.

 Learning isn't just hitting the books.
 It's connecting with people whose interests are similar to yours but whose backgrounds may be different.
 It's trying something new.
 It's using your academic major interests to support your community by volunteering.
 During NSO, you'll learn about opportunities for all of that, and more.

-And we'll help you take care of the details.
+…and we'll help you take care of the details.

 NSO for Family Members